Orbifold Chern classes inequalities and applications: A Miyaoka--Yau inequality in higher dimensions

-In \cite{Miyaoka87}, Miyaoka generalized the famous inequality $c_1^2 \leq 3c_2$ from surfaces with psueodeffective canonical divisor to higher dimensional varieties with nef canonical divisor.
+In \cite{Miyaoka87}, Miyaoka generalized the famous inequality $c_1^2 \leq 3c_2$ from surfaces with pseudoeffective canonical divisor to higher dimensional varieties with nef canonical divisor.
 We extend this result to the case of movable canonical divisor.